tk-notes/blog/tdd-functions-and-react-components/README.md

 };
 ```

 We try to get content.
 If we have it, just return it.
-If don't have it, return the first step of the onboarding.
+If we don't have it, return the first step of the onboarding.

 Neat!
 But we can improve it.
 What about using the `||` operator?
 No need to assign to a variable, no need to use a ternary.